odea-project/qAlgorithms/report/discussion_tests.md

 multiple peaks in the same bin implies poor chromatographic performance.
 One bin containing one peak is the desired outcome.

-For features, only those which do not fulfill one of the two error conditions were used.
+For features, only those which do not fulfill the error condition were used.
 This is because evidently wrong results will be corrected in future versions of qAlgorithms, possibly by ovehauling the process behind feature construction.